2025 Belgrade stampede: Background

-In November 2024, mass protests erupted in Novi Sad after the collapse of the railway station canopy, which killed 16 people and left one severely injured.
+In November 2024, mass protests erupted in Novi Sad after the collapse of the railway station canopy, which killed 16 people and left one severely injured and permanently disabled.
 As of 9 March 2025, the protests have spread to 400 cities and towns across Serbia and are ongoing.
 Led by university students, the protests call for accountability for the disaster.

 The protests began with student-led blockades of educational institutions, starting on 22 November at the Faculty of Dramatic Arts after students were attacked during a silent tribute to the victims of the 1 November collapse.
 Other faculties and high schools soon joined in.
 Under the slogan "Serbia, stop", protesters staged daily (Застани, Србијо) traffic blockades from 11:52 to 12:07—the time of the collapse—symbolising the 15 lives lost (which would later increase to 16).
 During this time, participants remained silent in remembrance.

 On 15 March, in what was then referred to as a culmination of the protest movement, an especially large gathering took place in Belgrade—reported variably as the largest since the protest and uprising of 5 October 2000; the largest in decades; and, according to some media outlets, the largest in the country's history.
 According to a civil-society group of activists, the protest was attended by 275,000 to 325,000 people, while the government reported a figure of 107,000.

 Called "15th for 15" (15. за 15), it was set to be held in front of the National Assembly.
 Attendees included students from University of Belgrade and other universities, citizens from across the country, and veterans of the 63rd Parachute Brigade.
 The protest's agenda for the day included the following items: the gathering in front of the National Assembly at 16:00; reading of demands and student speeches an hour later; a "blockade choir" at 18:00; and fifteen minutes' silent vigil at 19:00 to honour the Novi Sad victims; followed by two more items, with the ending set for 21:00.